-B Market Risk:
+B Market Risk

 Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises of three types of risks - interest rate risk, currency risk and other price risk in a fluctuating market environment.
-Financial instrument affected by market risks includes loans and borrowings, deposits, FVTOCI Investments, derivatives and other financial assets.
+Market risk comprises of three types of risks - interest rate risk, financial assets.